LooseMarek/ViewFactory/README.md

 ##### Main

-By default, main table view is set to have `.clear` backhround, have `.none` separator and frame `.zero`.
+By default, the main table view is set to have `.clear` background, have `.none` separator, and frame `.zero`.

 `let tableView = viewFactory.table.main()`